improbable-eng/etcd-cluster-operator/docs/operations.md

 This can be `1` for a testing environment, but for durability it is suggested that this is at least `3`.
 In most situations `5` is the highest sensible setting, although neither etcd nor this operator impose a limit.

+### Version

+The `spec.version` field determines the version of Etcd that will be used for the cluster.
+This is a required field.

+The version value must be a valid [Semantic Version](https://semver.org/) and must correspond to a tag of an [Official Etcd Docker Image](https://quay.io/repository/coreos/etcd.

+NOTE: Use of Docker images from other repositories is not yet supported.
+But you can load the official Docker images into a local Docker image cache if necessary.

+The `etcd-cluster-operator` will use the supplied `version` value to compute a Docker image name which is then used by the Pods for each Etcd peer.

 ### Storage

 The `spec.storage` field determines the storage options that will be used on the etcd pods.
 This configuration is highly